Glencore pushes Xstrata merger completion back six weeks

-LONDON (Reuters) - Commodities trader Glencore (GLEN.L) pushed back the date for completion of its tie-up with miner Xstrata XTA.L for the second time on Friday, citing lengthy antitrust regulatory processes in China and South Africa.
+LONDON, Jan 18 (Reuters) - Commodities trader Glencore pushed back the date for completion of its tie-up with miner Xstrata for the second time on Friday, citing lengthy antitrust regulatory processes in China and South Africa.

 “The parties have agreed the new long stop date in order to give them the flexibility to complete the merger after the release of the preliminary results,” the company said in a statement.